Catalog Description

 Reading Assignments

-1. Students will read original Grimm fairy tales from which the musical "Into the Woods" was adapted as a source to discuss character back story and apply in rehearsals of "Into the Woods."
-2. Students will read the entire play and identify clues to their character as well as relationships to all other characters paying close attention to scenes in which they do not appear as well as those that they do.
+1. Students will read original Grimm fairy tales from which the musical "Into the Woods" was adapted to discuss character back story and apply in rehearsals of "Into the Woods."
+2. Students will read the entire play and identify clues to their character as well as relationships to all other characters including scenes in which they do and do not appear.

 Writing, Problem Solving or Performance

 1. Students will submit a paper identifying expected and possibly unexpected acting challenges for the performance of the play and list ways they will approach working to solve these challenges.
 2. Students will apply theoretical knowledge of acting technique in a practical performance environment.
-For example, if the production is using a southern dialect, discuss approach to ensuring the vocal diction is still intact and that all words are still understood.
+For example, if the production is using a southern dialect, students will need to ensure diction is still intact and that all words are still understood.

 Other (Term projects, research papers, portfolios, etc.)